shruti910/docker-with-spring-boot-app/README.md

-# Spring Boot Hello World
+# Spring Boot App with Docker as containerization tool

 **A simple Spring Boot app to display hello world message**

+This Repository is used in my docker tutorial blog here : https://medium.com/@techshrutiprajapati/quick-guide-to-dockerize-a-spring-boot-application-on-windows-4c4e8785cae5

 ## How to Run Application